 Ably can trigger serverless functions on any third party platforms such as Amazon Lambda, Microsoft Azure or Google Function.

 Amazon IoT only offers serverless cloud functions on their Amazon Lambda platform thus reducing the options available to you.
-Ably is able to integrate across all serverless functions thus utilising the platform that is most suited to your business.Find out more about Reactor Functions
+Ably is able to integrate across all serverless functions thus utilising the platform that is most suited to your business.Find out more about Reactor Events

 Presence allows you to subscribe to events when users or devices enter or leave channels.
 This is a useful feature for collaborative apps, games and chat rooms.